DETAILED ACTION

 Above cited claims 1, 12-13, 35-36 and 58-59 recite a mathematical concept because they are similar to the concepts of organizing and manipulating information through mathematical correlations in Digitech Image Techs., LLC v Electronics for Imaging, Inc. (758 F.3d 1344, 111 U.S.P.Q.2d 1717 (Fed.
 Cir.
 2014)), which the courts have identified as mathematical concepts.
 The paragraphs below discuss the limitations in these claims that recite a mathematical concept under their broadest reasonable interpretation (BRI).

 As discussed above in the mental process section, the BRI of the systems biology model includes it “mathematical formalisms using differential equations or other mathematical formalisms that capture behavior such as mass transfer, reaction dynamics that stem from enzymes, various inhibitory processes, and other approximations to biochemical reactions/relations” (specification pg.
 33).
-The BRI of modifying, updating, and simulating using the systems biology model and patient-specific systems biology models include calibrating, manipulating, and performing the mathematical operations of the equations.
+The BRI of modifying, training, and simulating using the systems biology model and patient-specific systems biology models include calibrating, manipulating, and performing the mathematical operations of the equations.
 The same BRI of claim 1 applies to claims 12-13, 35-36 and 58-59.

 Limitations reciting a natural phenomenon.